DeniedAccessLife/ArduinoStrike/README.md

 # ArduinoStrike
-ArduinoStrike is a program designed to control weapon recoil in **Counter-Strike 2** using an **Arduino Leonardo** or any other compatible board.
-This tool simulates mouse movements to manage recoil, implements rapid fire, and adds bunny hop functionality without directly interacting with the game client, making detection more challenging.
+ArduinoStrike is a program designed to control the recoil of weapons in **Counter-Strike 2** using **Arduino Leonardo** or any other compatible board.
+This tool simulates mouse movements for recoil control, implements rapid fire for semi-automatic weapons and adds bunny hop functionality.
+The software does not interact with the game client in any way, which makes it difficult to be detected by anti-cheat.

 ## Table of Contents
 - [Introduction](#arduinostrike)